axieinfinity/ronin-documentation/docs/node-operators/testnet/validator.md

       - node
 ```

-3. Create an `.env` file with the following contents, replacing the `insert-your-` placeholders with your credentials.
+5\.
+Create an `.env` file:

 ```
 vim .env
 ```

+6\.
+Paste the following contents into the file, replacing the `insert-...` placeholder values with your own:

 ```
 # BOOTNODES address of the bootnode to connect to the network, will be auto-filled